benpptung/appstackr/README.md

 |   \-- snippet
 |
 |-- dist
-|-- appstack.js
+|-- stacksfile.js
 \-- appstack-profile.json
 ```
-While using command `appstack`, it will load the files described in `appstack.js`, concat, minifiy and write to the `public` and `views-snippet` directory.
+While using command `appstack`, it will load the files described in `stacksfile.js`, concat, minifiy and write to the `public` and `views/snippet` directory.

 While using command `appbuild`, it will copy the `js`, `img`, `css`, and `asset` directories under `public` folder, add version control hash, and write to `dist/public` directory, and refactor the urls in `views` and `css` files.